WizardML7/Lucent/README.md

 # Lucent
+COMPLETE

-V1 of Results Listview is complete.
+V1 of Results Listview

-TODO
 V1 of Results Graph view
 Option to switch views in settings

+TODO

+Make the results only show up after a scan is started.

 Rethink/reorganize settings, scan, and results buttons.